tomwillis608/go-cook/cookbook/soups/oyster_stew.md

 recipes and this is no exception.
 Also, a dash of Tabasco?
 Hah.
 Consider substituting Crystal, Louisiana, or Franks for Tabasco, and shake it in there.
 Also, I do not recall the last time I used margarine, so use butter.
-For an extra step, add some Old Bay spice powder in the first step.
+For extra depth, add some Old Bay spice powder in the first step.